2017 was the year of the Silence Breakers. Will 2018 be the year immersive technologies help tackle harassment culture?

 Second, soft skills behavior change can be facilitated through first-person immersion in which you “walk a mile in someone else’s shoes”.
 There is nothing quite like allowing a middle-aged, heterosexual, Caucasian male to live the life, even for a few minutes, of a young female or member of the LGBTQIA community being harassed or disrespected, to help them understand the negativity associated with this experience.As anyone who has ever tried to change their own behavior knows, it is much easier to know what to do, than learning how to do it Click To Tweet

 The problem with most current soft skills training is that it involves reading a text, viewing slide shows and watching videos of appropriate and inappropriate interpersonal interactions.
 These approaches teach us the “what” – the definition of harassment, empathy, diversity and unconscious bias, as well as how to classify behaviors.
 What they do not teach, however, is “how” to exhibit the appropriate behaviors.
 As anyone who has ever tried to change their own behavior knows, it is much easier to know “what” to do, than learning behaviorally “how” to do it.
 Why is this the case?
-The science and brain basis of learning provides the answer.Change occurs when the learner’s behavior is followed in real-time by feedback Click To Tweet
+The science and brain basis of learning provides the answer.Change occurs when learner behavior is followed by real-time feedback Click To Tweet

 First-person immersive VR would be relevant and effective for training employees in all commercial sectors Click To Tweet